dotkernel/documentation-theme/github-actions/docs/README.md

-# DotKernel GitHub Actions: docs
+# Dotkernel GitHub Actions: docs

-This action can be used to build and deploy documentation for a DotKernel repository.
+This action can be used to build and deploy documentation for a Dotkernel repository.

 The action makes several assumptions: